 5. Can food be described as warming?

 Absolutely.
-Foods that are hot and comforting, like soups or stews, are often called warming.
+Foods that are hot and comforting, like soups or stews, are often described as warming.